adeflamingh/de_Flamingh_et_al_lionteeth_hair/Molecular_Protocol.md

 STEP 1: DECONTAMINATION
 1. For individual hairs
     a.
-Prepare a 3% NaClO solution
+Prepare a 3% NaClO solution (3% NaClO = household bleach like Clorox):
+    	Add 30ml of the 3% NaClO to 70ml molecular grade water (= 30% diluted NaClO)
     b.
-Soak each hair for 30-45s in the 30% NaClO solution (do not extend soak period as it will lead to the hair dissolving)
+Add ~5ml of the 30% diluted NaClO to a small weigh boat (one weigh boat per hair)
     c.
+Also prepare a weigh boat with ~5ml molecular grade water so that hair can be immediately transfered after decontamination
+    b.
+Soak each hair for 30s in the 30% diluted NaClO (do not extend soak period as it will lead to the hair dissolving)
-Rinse three times with diH20
+    c.
+Rinse three times with diH20 in (new weigh boat)
     d.
 Rinse once with isopropanol
     e.
 Air dry for at least 5 mins